 Gartner’s experts put it even more bluntly: “Managers are already overburdened by the demands of the evolving work environment, and actions that drive empathy are time consuming.
 While 70% of midsize HR leaders agree managers are overwhelmed by their responsibilities, only 16% of midsize organizations have redefined the manager role to reduce the number of responsibilities on their plate.”

 Obviously the first step is gauging your managers’ bandwidth by asking the tough question: Do you have more people to manage than you can handle?
 But optimizing reporting lines can only improve productivity down the line.

 The only constant in today’s business landscape is change.
 At Blueground, we prioritize flexibility for our guests and our own workforce.
-All of our turnkey furnished apartments in 15 cities have discrete spaces for life and work, and we have partnerships with food and grocery delivery services, transportation providers, and wellness apps to make it even easier for your employees to maintain work-life balance.
+All of our turnkey furnished apartments have discrete spaces for life and work, and we have partnerships with food and grocery delivery services, transportation providers, and wellness apps to make it even easier for your employees to maintain work-life balance.